 Options for Getting Paid

 If the other party does not voluntarily offer to pay you, you must decide how to proceed to get your payment.
+You will first need a written document from the court giving you permission to collect on this debt.
+This document might be called a writ of execution, writ of garnishment, or writ of attachment (it varies by court).

 Collecting a Judgment in Your State

 Many states have specific procedures to follow to help individuals and companies collect small claims judgments.
-In California, for example, the debtor must give the Court a statement of assets.
+In California, for example, the debtor must give the court a statement of assets.
 You can then use these assets to decide if you want to put a lien on one to collect.
 In another example, Florida allows you to file a judgment lien certificate to help you put a lien on the personal property of someone who owes you money.

-If the other party does not agree to voluntary payments or has stopped making payments on an installment agreement, some states (Arizona, for example) will allow you to file an Affidavit of Default with the Court showing the unpaid balance and requesting action.
+If the other party does not agree to voluntary payments or has stopped making payments on an installment agreement, some states (Arizona, for example) will allow you to file an Affidavit of Default with the court showing the unpaid balance and requesting action.

 To find out the details of collecting on a judgment in your state, search on "collecting a judgment" and the name of your state.